-BILL AUTHOR STATUS Summary TASK FORCE POSITION AB 1496 Thurmond Amended July 7, 2015 Senate Appropriations Committee Existing Law: The California Global Warming Solutions Act of 2006 establishes the State Air Resources Board as the state agency responsible for monitoring and regulating sources emitting greenhouse gases.
-Existing law requires the state board to complete a comprehensive strategy to reduce emissions of short-lived climate pollutants, as defined, in the state.
-Proposed Law: This bill would require the state board to, among other things, undertake monitoring and measurements of high-emission methane hot spots in the state using the best available scientific and technical methods.
-SB 32 Pavley Amended June 1, 2015 Assembly the state agency charged with monitoring and regulating sources of emissions of greenhouse gases.
-Sent March 26, 2015, for this bill as amended March 16, 2015 Natural Resources Committee Proposed Law: This bill would require CARB to approve a statewide greenhouse gas emission limit that is equivalent to 80% below the 1990 level to be achieved by 2050, as specified.
+BILL AUTHOR STATUS SUMMARY TASK FORCE POSITION SB 32 the state agency charged with monitoring and regulating sources of emissions of greenhouse gases.
+Assembly Natural Resources Committee, 2-year bill The state agency charged with monitoring and regulating sources of emissions of greenhouse gases.
+Proposed Law: This bill would require CARB to approve a statewide greenhouse gas emission limit that is equivalent to 80% below the 1990 level to be achieved by 2050, as specified.
 The bill would authorize CARB to adopt interim greenhouse gas emissions level targets to be achieved by 2030 and 2040.
-SB 47 Hill Amended March 25, 2015 Existing Law: Existing law regulates certain behavior related to recreational activities and public safety, including, among other things, playgrounds and wooden playground equipment. sent March 11, 2015, for this bill Senate Appropriations Committee, 2- year bill Proposed Law: This bill would require the Office of Environmental Health Hazard Assessment, by July 1, 2017, in consultation with CalRecycle, the State Department of Public Health, and the Department of Toxic Substances Control, to prepare and provide to the Legislature and post on the office's Internet Web site a study analyzing synthetic turf for potential adverse health impacts.
-The bill would prohibit a public or private school or local government, until January 1, 2018, from installing, or contracting for the installation of, a new field or playground surface made from synthetic turf within the boundaries of a public or private school or public recreational park unless 3 conditions are met.
+The bill would require the Office of Environmental Health Hazard Assessment, on or before July 1, 2017, to prepare and make available to the public and the Legislature a report analyzing the impacts of the greenhouse gas emissions limits adopted by CARB on disadvantaged communities.
+September 4, Existing Law: AB 32 (Nunez, 2006) designates the State Air Resources Board (CARB) as the state agency charged with monitoring and regulating sources of emissions of greenhouse gases.
+Oppose Letter Sent March 26, 2015, for this bill as amended March 16, 2015 SB 47 Hill Amended March 25, 2015 Existing Law: Existing law regulates certain behavior related to recreational activities and public safety, including, among other things, playgrounds and wooden playground equipment.
+Oppose letter sent March 11, 2015, for this bill Senate Appropriations Committee, 2- year bill Proposed Law: This bill would require the Office of Environmental Health Hazard Assessment, by July 1, 2017, in consultation with CalRecycle, the State Department of Public Health, and the Department of Toxic Substances Control, to prepare and provide to the Legislature and post on the office's Internet Web site a study analyzing synthetic turf for potential adverse health impacts.
+The bill would prohibit a public or private school or local government, until January 1, 2018, from installing, or contracting for the installation of, a new field or playground surface made from synthetic turf within the boundaries of a public or private school or public recreational park unless 3 conditions are met. as introduced